learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 ### Code Along Instructions

 The purpose of this lesson is to explain the structure of a CLI app.
-If you run `learn` your test will pass so there is nothing you need to change to the code here.
+If you followed the instructions above, you can run `learn` and your test will pass.
 However, **read and follow along** with the below text.

 ## Project Structure